ADEWUMIADENIKE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a sript to reverse its input
+a script that removes all letter c